TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectguidancewithserialconsoleaccess-linux.md

 # I need guidance with Serial console access

-4 out of 5 customers resolved their VM Serial console access issue using the below steps.<br>
+4 out of 5 customers resolved their VM Serial console access issue using the links below.<br>

 ## **Recommended Documents**